 An expedition just for split boarders!
 From a base camp in the remote valley of Kalkdal in southern Liverpool Land, you'll explore the surrounding mountains by splitboard.
 Ascents of rarely climbed mountains will end in sweeping descents down to stunning valleys and frozen lakes.

 We'll begin the trip with an hour long snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the base camp location in Kalkdal.
 After setting up a well-equipped base camp, we'll begin exploring the local area.

 Mountains will be ascended using splitboards or by bootpacking with crampons and an ice axe, dependent on the terrain.
 More technical sections may require roping up, under the supervision of your experienced guide.
 From the summits, you'll be able to snowboard back down to valley level, conditions dependent.

 Expect mountain days of 5 to 10 hours, dependent on the objective.
-Early May in Liverpool Land can mean overnight temperatures down to -20°C, with daytime highs usually around -10°C, although these can rise well above zero.
+Early April in Liverpool Land can mean overnight temperatures down to -30°C, with daytime highs usually around -10°C, although these can rise well above zero.
 Daytimes are likely to feel warm as the sun reflects off the snow.
-There will be 24-hour daylight throughout your trip.
+There will be a few hours of darkness each night.

 Day 1: Team meets in Akureyri, Iceland for the flight to Constable Point.
 Here you will be greeted by Tangent staff and your guide for the trip will give an initial briefing and training session.